manpanmanpan/manpanmanpan.github.io/_posts/2019-3-5-Probability and Statistics.md

 Then, we get our sample value, calculate P value.
 If the p value < $\alpha$, we reject $H_0$, if the P value > $\alpha$, we fail to reject $H_0$.

+**Notice**: Maximizing a likelihood function is equivalent to maximizing its natural logarithm.
+Because the natural logarithm log is a continuous convex function that is strictly increasing in the range of the likelihood function.

 #### 5.2 Asymptotic distribution of the LRT—simple H0

 ![image](https://github.com/manpanmanpan/manpanmanpan.github.io/blob/master/img/1551995331(1).jpg?raw=true)